-For more details on Everitt Lab, download the booklet at: bioengineering.illinois.edu/about/Next-Chapter-Everitt-Lab.pdf.
+For more details on Everitt Lab, download this booklet.

 The legacy of William L. Everitt

-In November 2019, the Big Ten Network debuted a 30-minute documentary (now on YouTube), "William L. Everitt: An Optimist's Journey."
+In November 2019, the Big Ten Network debuted a 30-minute documentary, "William L. Everitt: An Optimist's Journey."

-An American scientist, inventor, author, educator and engineering visionary, William Littell Everitt helped transform the Department of Electrical Engineering (now Electrical and Computer Engineering) and College of Engineering (now The Grainger College of Engineering) at the University of Illinois at Urbana-Champaign into the internationally renowned research and education powerhouses they are today.
+An American scientist, inventor, author, educator and engineering visionary, William Littell Everitt helped transform the department of electrical engineering (now electrical and computer cngineering) and College of Engineering (now The Grainger College of Engineering) at the University of Illinois Urbana-Champaign into the internationally renowned research and education powerhouses they are today.

 Everitt rose to prominence during the late 1920s and ’30s while at The Ohio State University, where he earned his Ph.D.
 There he also wrote the book, “Communication Engineering,” first published in 1932 and followed by three editions, which introduced several generations of students to the telecommunications field.